bespoken-cookbook/super-simple-audio-player/README.md

     | Part 3 - Coming Soon!
 </p>

-# Part 1 - The Super Simple AudioPlayer - Getting Started
+# The Super Simple AudioPlayer - Getting Started
 This project is meant to make it as easy as possible to get started using the [Amazon Alexa AudioPlayer](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference).

 It is an AWS Lambda project with no code dependencies and no frameworks.
 It is meant to illustrate the core behavior of the AudioPlayer in the simplest manner possible.